Sofuwa/Data-Projects/README.md

 # Real-World-Data-Practice
 This is a compilation of my data projects.
-I practice apply my skills to carry out exploratory data analysis, data cleaning and wrangling, feature engineering, machine learning, hyper parameter tuning etc.
+I practice my skills in exploratory data analysis, data cleaning and wrangling, feature engineering, machine learning, hyper parameter tuning etc.